Cognigy/Documentation/docs/en/docs/ai/resources/deploy/snapshots.md

 We are constantly improving the Snapshot feature including the file format for Snapshots.
 We guarantee backward compatibility for Snapshot, meaning that you can import Snapshots that have been produced in older versions of Cognigy.AI (e.g. v4.4) into newer releases.
 Snapshots taken with a newer version of Cognigy.AI are not compatible with older versions though.

 ## Production deployment using Snapshots
+<div class="divider"></div>
 The following three scenarios show how Virtual Agents should be deployed into production.
 The concepts make use of the fact that an Agent in Cognigy.AI is like a project in other software products.

 ### Using a single Virtual Agent
+The Snapshot concept allows your to make your Virtual Agents available through Endpoints while you are already working on the next version of your Virtual Agent.
+This scenario is the simplest of all, but also quite elegant.
+Let's assume that you have a Virtual Agent called "Order Bot" for your restaurant.

+**People developing** the bot would simply create Flows, Lexicons, Intents and all other Resources as usual.
+Eventually you have reached a state that you want to publish to your customers.
+A new Snapshots needs to be created.
+You don't have to prepare a downloadable package for the Snapshot as we won't download and upload it to a different place - all will remain in the current Virtual Agents project.

+**In order to release** the new Snapshot, you visit your Endpoint(s) (e.g. your Webchat endpoint that you are using on your website) and simply select the new Snapshot and the Flow(s) within the Snapshot.
+Since you are now using resources within the Snapshot in production, developers can - without any fear - modify the Flows in the Virtual Agent directly without breaking conversation logic for your customers.

 ### Using multiple Virtual Agents
 For more control on what is actually running in production, the "multiple Virtual Agents" approach should be choosen.
-The idea is simple and can be described as followed:

 A customer wants to build an Virtual Agent for FAQs on their website.
 Two Agents should be created in Cognigy.AI:

 - FAQ Bot development
 - FAQ Bot production